stetro/MDS-Viewer/README.md

 Installation
 ------------
-To use this project you have to insert the following library's into  ``/lib``.
+1. To use this project you have to insert the following library's into  ``/lib`` as local maven repository.
 You can find them in your middleware installation.

 * nxsdlibs/